Kubator00/Movies-Info/README.md

-# Film-Info
+# Movies-Info

-📋 Film-Info is my project build in React and Node to improve my web skills.
+📋 Movies-Info is my project build in React and Node to improve my web skills.

 <h2>❗ Features </h2>